How is early rheumatoid arthritis diagnosed?

 - the same joints are swollen on both sides of the body, and/or

-- your joints feel stiff for at least one hour each morning.
+- your joints feel stiff for at least one hour after getting out of bed in the morning.

 How are early stages of rheumatoid arthritis diagnosed?